aphyr/distsys-class/README.markdown

 - The problem is composed of interacting logical pieces
 - Pieces have distinct code, performance, storage needs
   - Monolithic applications are essentially *multitenant* systems
-    - Multitenancy is fucking hard
+    - Multitenancy is tough
+    - But its often okay to run multiple logical "services" in the same process
 - Divide your system into logical services for discete parts of the domain model
   - OO approach: each *noun* is a service